bobdenotter/many-eyes-of-making/Session recap/Apex Predator.md

-From a distance, Bonzo saw the dragon emerge from the large tarpit and started moving in closer with the airship.
-Azaka, completely dumbfounded by the sight of this dragon, yells out at Bonzo, confused about him moving closer to the dragon.
+From a distance, Bonzo saw the dragon emerge from the large tarpit and started moving in closer with the airship. [[Azaka]], completely dumbfounded by the sight of this dragon, yells out at Bonzo, confused about him moving closer to the dragon.
 He tries to fight Bonzo for control of the helm, but Bonzo threatens him. telling him to step away from the wheel.
 Azaka is for a moment more frightened of Bonzo than he is of the dragon and steps away, allowing Bonzo to keep the ship on course, heading towards his friends and the dragon.